omagm/new_taxonomy/taxonomy_description.md

 - Added **Alternative Parent Category** and **Alternative Position Rank** fields to Category data model.
 This allows categories to appear in another part of the category tree as a link, with its own position ranking.
 - Added **Is Meta Category** boolean field to Category data model to indicate non-rendered grouping categories.
 Purpose is grouping sub-categories which have overlap of spec groups.
 A Model can not be assigned to a meta category.
 - Added Specification Type Enum (without Boolean) as some Specs can not have the value Yes/No in addition to an enum value, but only enum values.
+- Added **highlighted** boolean field to EnumOptions data model to indicate whether this enum option is to be highlighted in preview of machine if it is selected. (e.g. when an option is very rare and special)